louis77/nova-http-client/README.md

 ```

-### Multiple requests
+### Multiple request blocks

 Separate multiple request in the same file with `###` on a separate line.
-There is also a Clip for the separator, just type "s" and let the extension auto-complete.
+You can also add some text to name your requests.
+If you just type `s` a Clip will popup.

 Place the cursor anywhere inside a request when running it.